 This is a five-course sequence based on the four main phases of innovation development, including opportunity identification, opportunity development, business planning and incubation of a business with a viable product.
 The courses must be taken in the order listed:

 1. 11-651, Artificial Intelligence and Future Markets (12 units).
 First fall semester.
-In this course, students are divided into teams to survey the fieild of AI applications, make presentations to the faculty and fellow students on areas that are ripe for AI development, and must develop a product proposal, which will be carried through for the next three semesters, leading to 11-699, the Capstone Project.
+In this course, open only to MSAII students, the class is divided into teams to survey 48 fields in which AI has been applied, make presentations to the faculty and fellow students on areas that are ripe for AI development.
+Every four weeks the teams are completely permuted to give students the opportunity to work with as many other members of the class as possible.

 2. 17-762, Law of Computer Technology (12 units).
 First fall semester.
 A review of legal principles applicable to computer developments, including AI law and formation of startups.

 3. 11-695, AI Engineering (12 units).
 First spring semester.
-This course is devoted to building deep learning applications using TensorFlow and Python.
+This course is devoted to integrating AI with legacy systems.
 Topics include supervised learning, feed-forward neural networks, flow graphs, dynamic computational graphs, convolutional neural networks and recurrent neural networks.
 Students will use high-level tools to engineer functioning machine learning models.

 5. 11-699, Capstone Project (36 units).
 Second spring semester.
 The objective of the Capstone is for your team to develop a working product suitable for intrapreneurial integration into a company or suitable for startup investment.